Khan511/BlogPost_With_Java_Backend/README.md

 Custom Error Handling: Centralized and consistent error responses for better debugging and user feedback.

-Document Access Security: Documents are protected and access is restricted based on user roles and permissions to ensure only authorized users can view or modify them.
+Document Access Security: Documents are protected and access is restricted based on user roles and permissions to ensure only authorized users can view or modify them...